 But while he sounded great performing his songs "Blurred Lines" and "Give It To You," he was struck with another dose of bad luck.
 During his set, he experienced a wardrobe malfunction – the seam of his leopard-print sports coat ripped just behind his right arm.

 2. Macklemore & Ryan Lewis preached "Same Love" gospel.

 The Seattle-based hip-hop group used an ample portion of their stage time to stress their support of gay rights.

 Before performing their hit "Same Love," Macklemore described the effort as a song "about humanity, about equality, about letting go of the fear and hatred, and realizing that all human being should be treated equally."

 When Mary Lambert, who penned the chorus and sings on the recording, delivered the live vocal, she was joined by surprise guests, indie rock star twins Tegan & Sara, who are openly lesbian.

 Macklemore added that he was shocked that the song had found so much success.
 "I never thought that song would be played on the radio, ever," he said.
 "I want to shout out Z100 for playing a song like 'Same Love.'"

 3. Paramore introduced a temporary member.

-Haley Williams had a very good reason for walking around the Jingle Ball holding a life size cardboard cutout of group bassist Jeremy Davis: Davis was not able to perform because he and his wife are expecting a baby girl very soon.
+Hayley Williams had a very good reason for walking around the Jingle Ball holding a life-sized cardboard cutout of group bassist Jeremy Davis: Davis was not able to perform because he and his wife are expecting a baby girl very soon.